distbit0/distbit.xyz/_posts/2026-05-19-malicious-futarchy-proposal-strategies.md

 The buy wall must track the PASS/FAIL spread, not a fixed PASS-ASSET price.
 Delivery must make the defended PASS-ASSET price justified, not merely less wrong.

 This can be used by any proposal that is +EV if delivered honestly.
 The harm is that futarchy approves the proposal as if delivery were unconditional, while the proposer treats delivery as optional.
-When countertrading is weak, the DAO pays for work that is not done.
+When countertrading is weak, the org pays for work that is not done.
 When countertrading is strong, delivery happens only because manipulation became more expensive than work.

 ## Committed Holder Extraction